InspiraSpace/.github/CONTRIBUTING.md

     git push origin feature/your-feature-name
     ```

-6. **Submit a Pull Request:** Create a pull request from your branch to the `main` branch of the main Inspiraspace repository.
+6. **Submit a Pull Request:** Create a pull request from your branch to the main repository.

 ## Coding Guidelines

 - Follow the [JavaScript Style Guide](https://github.com/airbnb/javascript) by Airbnb for coding standards.
-- Write clear, meaningful variable and function names.
+- Use descriptive variable and function names.
-- Comment your code to explain complex sections, assumptions, or reasons for specific approaches.
+- Comment your code for clarity.

 ## Testing

 - Write unit tests for your code.
-- Ensure your code passes all existing tests.
+- Ensure your code passes existing tests.
-- Include new tests to cover new functionality or bug fixes.
+- Include new tests for new functionality or bug fixes.

 ## Documentation

-- Document any new features or changes you introduce.
+- Document new features or changes you introduce.
 - Update existing documentation if your contribution affects it.

 ## Review Process

-- Pull requests will be reviewed by project maintainers.
+- Your pull request will be reviewed by project maintainers.
-- Expect feedback, suggestions, and possibly requests for changes.
+- Expect feedback and possibly requests for changes.
-- Address comments and make necessary adjustments to your code.
+- Address comments and make necessary adjustments.

 ## Feedback and Support

-If you have questions, need assistance, or want to discuss your contribution, feel free to:
+If you have questions or need assistance, feel free to:

 - Open an issue on GitHub.
-- Join our community chat (link available in the README).
 - Contact the project maintainers directly via email.

 ---

-Thank you for your interest in contributing to Inspiraspace.
-Your contributions make a difference in creating a vibrant online art marketplace for artists and art enthusiasts!
+Thank you for contributing to Inspiraspace!
+Your efforts play a vital role in creating an exceptional online art marketplace for artists and enthusiasts alike.